getify/You-Dont-Know-JS/scope-closures/apB.md

     <br><br>
 </figure>

-This exercise asks you to write a program -- any program! -- that contains nested functions and block scopes, which satisifies these constraints:
+This exercise asks you to write a program—any program!—that contains nested functions and block scopes, which satisifies these constraints:

-* If you color all the scopes (including the global scope!) different colors, you need at least 6 colors.
+* If you color all the scopes (including the global scope!) different colors, you need at least six colors.
 Make sure to add a code comment labeling each scope with its color.

     BONUS: identify any implied scopes your code may have.

-* Each scope has at least 1 identifier.
+* Each scope has at least one identifier.

 * Contains at least two function scopes and at least two block scopes.